guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 My goal is to at least build a compiler capable of processing the previous code.

-Anyways, if you follow all the series you will achive amazing things, but you will be expose to a lot of radiaction that may kill you (or at least get your unborn child born with three legs).
+Anyways, if you follow all the series you will achieve amazing things, but you will be expose to a lot of radiation that may kill you (or at least get your unborn child born with three legs).

 As a disclaimer for any nonsense I might say, I will add that this article was